 I do also sometimes blow all that I have said above out of the water and have it topped with bacon and maple syrup.
 If I’m feeling really off the charts, I’ll have a poached or fried egg too – for the runny yolk.
 You can never have enough eggs.

 My Ham and Cheese Breakfast Casserole is essentially a large baked eggy bread with lots of extras and perfect to make in advance.

 I truly believe that you can make any dish into a proper feast!
 Whether thats a feast for one after work on a Tuesday, a casual feast for four on a Friday evening or a feast for 12 for a special occasion!

-Eggy Bread is absolutely perfect to make into a Brunch Feast. try combining it with sliced avocado and roasted cherry tomatoes for a Vegetarian Brunch Feast.
 Or stacking up up with bacon and maple syrup like in my photos for something a little meatier.
+I’d even serve it with some cheeky Pigs in Blankets!

 Ingredients for Eggy Bread

 Any eggs will do.
 Fresher, older or somewhere in-between.

 My preference is to use a sliced white sandwich bread.
 You can use a brown or granary bread in a pinch but the flavour will come through quite strongly after cooking.

 Eggy Bread is a great way to use up stale bread.
 So as long as there is no mould happening, this is a fab way to avoid throwing out that forgotten loaf.
 Or even the crusts.